-4 Note: HLG10, as used in DVB [12] is further limited to the Non-Constant Luminance Y'C'BC'R signal format and narrow range quantization as defined in [5].
+4 Note: HLG10, in some applications, e.g. DVB [12], is further limited to the Non-Constant Luminance Y'C'BC'R signal format and narrow range quantization specified in BT.2100 [5].

-Nit Unit of luminance measurement, weighted by the human visual system, formally specified in "candela per meter squared" (cd/m2);

-the term "nits" is used in this document for convenience.
+Multichannel Video Programming Distributor A service provider that delivers video programming services, usually for a subscription fee (pay television).
+Next Generation Audio Immersive sound with dynamic and static objects, interactive and personalized audio delivery system with improved audio compression quality.
+NGA supports three fundamental audio element formats: Channel Sets, Audio Objects (static and/or dynamic), and Scene-based audio.
+Nit Unit of luminance measurement, weighted by the human visual system, formally specified in "candela per meter squared" (cd/m^2); the term "nits" is used in this document for convenience.
 Opto-Electronic Transfer Function The transfer function that maps scene light captured by the camera into digital pixel values.
 Opto-optical Transfer Function The overall transfer function that maps scene light captured by the camera to light values produced by the display.
 Parametric Audio encoding method that uses side-information to reconstruct the original audio information.

-Perceptual Quantization

-A high dynamic range EOTF used for HDR.
-PQ is specified in

-BT.2100 [5].

-PQ10 The Perceptual Quantization EOTF described in BT.2100 [5]

-which requires BT.2020 [3] system colorimetry and 10-bit depth (see also Section 6.1.1) but has no associated dynamic or static metadata.5

-Preselection Set of Audio Program components representing a version of the

-Audio Program that may be selected for simultaneous decoding.
-An

-Audio Preselection is a subset of available Audio Program

-Components of one Audio Program.
+Perceptual Quantization Perceptual Quantization (PQ) EOTF, OETF and OOTF transfer functions specified in BT.2100 [5].
+PQ10 HDR systems or content employing Perceptual Quantization (PQ), the wide color gamut specified in BT.2100 [5], and 10-bit depth (see also Section $6.1.1$) 5 Preselection Set of Audio Program components representing a version of the Audio Program that may be selected for simultaneous decoding.
+An Audio Preselection is a subset of available Audio Program Components of one Audio Program.
 Random Access Point A collection of audio or video data packets that allow entry into a content stream without restarting the decoding process.
 Renderer A part of an NGA receive device, post decoding, that combines various sound program components (channels and objects) into the available reproduction channels while maintaining the original program intent and consistent audio loudness.
 Resolution The number of vertical and horizontal pixels available on a display device.
 Set of Variants A Set of Variants is a collection of Variants for a given segment of a multimedia asset.
 Variants contain the same perceptual content but different marks and can be used interchangeably.
 Sets of Variants for a given asset are typically generated during the first step in a two-step watermarking system.
 Signal Format Describes a triplet-based system that use different perceptual elements when combined properly make a complete image representation.
-Examples include $Y \cdot C_b C_r$, RGB, $IC_t C_p$ television.
+Examples include $Y \cdot C_b C_r$, RGB, $IC_t C_p$

-Standard Dynamic Range Content graded as per BT.1886 [4] and BT.
-709 [2] for HD point, allowing for a consistent reproducible representation of images.
-BT.2020 [3] and BT.709 [2]

-System Colorimetry Specifies chromaticity of the color primaries and white are examples of system colorimetries.

-Tone Mapping

-Process to convert HDR/2020 video to SDR/709 video.
-Also known as 'down-mapping'

-5 Note: PQ10, as used in DVB [12] is further limited to the Non-Constant Luminance Y'C'BC'R signal format and narrow range quantization as defined in [5].
+5 Note: PQ10, in some applications, e.g. DVB [12] is further limited to the Non-Constant Luminance Y'C'BC'R signal format and narrow range quantization specified in BT.2100 [5].